phansch/mini_rfc_for_cargo_lint_configuration/README.md

 that were written by @rantanen and expanded on additional parts. @detrumi opened a [PR for Cargo][detrumi_pr] when the issue was opened.
 However, it was decided at the time that the design should go through more discussion first.
-That's what this RFC is meant to kick-off.
+That's what this Mini-RFC is meant to kick-off.

 ## Summary